-- Formally communicate our views to the Chair of the Board or the full Board of Directors; - Reflect our positions through our votes at the shareholders' general meeting; - Contact other shareholders regarding our concerns; - Divest our position in the company.
+- Formally communicate our views to the Chair of the Board or the full Board of Directors; - Reflect our positions through our votes at the shareholders' general meeting; - Contact other shareholders regarding our concerns; - Divest all or part of our position in the company.

-Any such steps may only be taken in compliance with applicable legislation.
+Any such steps may only be taken in compliance with applicable regulations.